Grymkin Character Solo

 - Gunfighter - This model can use its ranged weapons even while in melee, but when it does so it can only target models it's in melee with.
 It can even make ranged attacks after charging.

-- Circular Vision - Enemies get no bonuses from attempting a back strike on this model.
+- Circular Vision - Models never gain a back strike bonus against this model.

-- Finisher - This model gains a damage bonus vs already-damaged targets
+- Finisher - This model gains an additional die on damage rolls against damaged models.

 - Fortune Hunter - Longfellow gains an additional die on its ranged attack and damage rolls vs character models.